Reference for .eqy file format¶

 solo and nosolo¶

-command prevents the auto-grouping mechanism to
+The solo <pattern> command prevents the auto-grouping mechanism to

 group this net with other nets into the same fragment.
 Per default